 As far as on-ground transportation goes, rent a car.
 It’s the most affordable and convenient way to explore Kauai.
 If you’re staying in Poipu, for example, the Na Pali Coast is a 3-4 hour round-trip drive.

-We booked our rental through this website and found a car for under $20 per day, excluding insurance.
 If you’re in the USA, most insurance companies will cover you for rental insurance, so check your policy before spending the extra money on insurance.

-When To Splurge
+When to Splurge

 Splurging is a little too easy if you aren’t careful, so I would recommend limiting yourself to one or two costly (but worthwhile!) experiences.